Who’s vs whose can trip up English writers, but there is a simple trick to keep these two words straight.

 The Meanings and Usage of Whose

 Whose is the possessive case of the word who.
 It is a possessive adjective in a sentence when asking or showing possession of something.
+You can also check out our aisle or isle and oral vs. verbal guides.

 According to the Merriam-Webster Dictionary, the word whose means “that which belongs to whom.”
 This is a rather complex definition, but you can understand the word to mean the possessive form of the word who.